openscm/openscm/docs/usage.rst

 The **Pythonic** interface adds several convenience functions on top of the core interface.
 It allows for reading and writing parameters from and to standardized and other file formats, including whole scenario definitions.
-It also provides functions for running ensembles of model runs. tuning.
+It also provides functions for running ensembles of model runs.

 The **command line** interface lets users run models with specified parameters and model input directly from the command line without